American Bashkir

 Intro

-American Bashkir horses are the only breed found to be hypoallergenic, those allergic to horse dander do not have a reaction to these animals.
+American Curly horses are among the only breeds found to be hypoallergenic, like poodles.
+Those allergic to animal dander do not generally have a reaction to these animals.

 Origins

-The origin of this breed is shrouded in mystery, which has caused debate as to whether or not “Bashkir” should be part of the official name of the breed.
-The existence of an horse with the curly gene is a mystery on North America.
-Their roots are obviously of the Bashkir horse from the steppes of the Ural mountains, however they were discovered in America early in the 19th century.
+The origin of this breed is shrouded in mystery, which has caused debate as to whether or not ‘Bashkir’ should be part of their official name.
+The existence of a horse with the curly gene is a mystery on North America.
+Their roots are likely connected to the Bashkir horse, native to the steppes of the Ural mountains (this has been recently disputed, see below).
+However they were discovered in America early in the 19th century.

 Features